Did Oprah graduate from college?

 The Truth about Oprah’s Education

 Contrary to popular belief, Oprah Winfrey did not graduate from college.
 While she attended Tennessee State University, a historically black college in Nashville, she left before completing her degree.
-Oprah’s departure from college was prompted an incredible opportunity that arose in her career, leading her to pursue a path that ultimately led to her immense success.
+Oprah’s departure from college was prompted an incredible opportunity that arose in her early career, leading her to pursue a path in media and broadcasting.

 FAQ